TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/UserManual/Index.rst

 Target group: **Editors**

-Here should be described how to use the extension from the editor pespective.
+Here should be described how to use the extension from the editor perspective.

 * How it works?
 * How to install the plugin on a web page?